opennetworkinglab/aether-docs/edge_deployment/troubleshooting.rst

 """""""""""""""""""""""""

-If it's a system behind another system (ex: the compute nodes behind a management server) and you're trying to interactively login to it, make sure that you've enabled SSH Agent Forwarding in your ``~/.ssh/config`` file::
+If it's a system behind another system (ex: the compute nodes behind a management router) and you're trying to interactively login to it, make sure that you've enabled SSH Agent Forwarding in your ``~/.ssh/config`` file::

   Host mgmtserver1.prod.site.aetherproject.net